 There’s nothing more refreshing on a hot summer day than a juicy slice of watermelon.
 But while pet owners are munching on the favorite summer fruit, they may wonder if it’s safe to offer some to their four-legged friend.

 Generally speaking, the answer is yes.
 Not only is the sweet fruit safe for your pup, but watermelon's 92 percent water content means it’s a great way to help both you and your dog stay hydrated this summer.
-Better yet, watermelon is packed with tons of vitamins and nutrients that can be beneficial for everyone’s health, whether you have two legs or four.
+Better yet, watermelon is packed with vitamins and nutrients that can be beneficial for everyone’s health, whether you have two legs or four.

 Health Benefits of Watermelon

 The scientific name for watermelon is Citrullus lanatus.
 It is not only delicious, but also contains various nutrients, including vitamins A and C, and potassium.
 It's also a low-calorie fruit that contains no fat or cholesterol.
 Watermelon's high water content makes it an ideal treat to help your pet stay hydrated on those hot summer days.